 There is no better way to imagine seeing the beauty of India than from a train.
 Picture an idyllic view of the countryside whilst the train chugs along the tracks.
-All you have to do you sit back and take in the beauty of the Indian landscape.
+All you have to do you sit back and take in the beauty of the Indian landscape as it passes by the window.

-Although this definitely will be the reality for some of your journeys, the idealistic view of a railway holiday in India won’t always be your reality.
-We’ve decided to put together this quick guide to planning a railway holiday in India, so you’ll be able to make the most out of your railway holiday in India.
+Although a train journey in India is always possible, an idealistic railway holiday in India won’t always be reality.
+We’ve decided to put together this quick guide to planning a train journey, so you’ll be able to make the most out of your railway holiday in India.

 How to Book an India Railway Holiday

-When travelling India by rail you can either go by a tour which is often expensive or throw caution to the wind and give it a go yourself.
+When travelling India by rail you can either go with a tour, which can be expensive, or throw caution to the wind and give it a go yourself.
 This may seem like a daunting task at first, especially given that an average 20 million people use India’s railway on any given day, but if you follow our guide below you will be able to navigate the Indian railway system with ease.

 In India, you buy your train ticket based on what class you wish to travel in.
 This means that there are a variety of accessible prices for every budget.
 We explore the variety of ticket classes you can purchase below.